adinasarapu/adinasarapu.github.io/_posts/2020-02-09-blog-spark.md

 Apache Spark is a distributed processing engine comes with it's own Spark Standalone cluster manager.
 However, we can also plugin a cluster manager of our choice such as Apache Hadoop YARN (the resource manager in Hadoop 2), Apache Mesos, or Kubernetes.
 When Spark applications run on YARN, resource management, scheduling, and security are controlled by YARN.
 Similarly, for the storage system we can use Hadoop's HDFS, Amazon S3, Google cloud storage or Apache Cassandra.
 The compute engine provides some basic functionality like memory management, task scheduling, fault recovery and most importantly interacting with the cluster manager and storage system.
 Spark also has a local mode, where the driver and executors run as threads on your computer instead of a cluster, which is useful for developing your applications from a personal computer.
 In terms of performance, Spark can be up to 100 times faster in terms of memory access and 10 times faster in terms of disk access than Hadoop[^3].

 **Spark Core APIs**
 Spark core consists of structured API and unstructured API.
 Structured API consists of Data Frames and Data Sets.
-Unstructured APIs consists of RDDs, accumulators and broadcast variables[^4].
+Unstructured APIs consists of RDDs[^4].
 These core APIs are available as Scala, Java, Python and R.

 **Spark libraries** such as Spark SQL, Spark Streaming, MLlib and Graphx directly depend on Spark Core APIs to achieve distributed processing.

 <b>Figure</b>.
-Spark is fully compatible with the Hadoop eco-system and works smoothly with HDFS [https://towardsdatascience.com](https://towardsdatascience.com)
+Spark is fully compatible with the Hadoop eco-system and works smoothly with HDFS ([https://towardsdatascience.com](https://towardsdatascience.com))

 ![Spark](/images/hadoop.png)

 Apache Spark reads data from source and load it into a Spark.
 There are 3 alternatives to hold data in Spark.
 1) Data Frame 2) Data Set and 3) RDD.
 We can create RDDs using one of the two methods.
 1.Load some data from a source or 2.
 Create an RDD by transforming another RDD.

 **RDD: Resilient Distributed Dataset**
-Spark RDD is a resilient, partitioned, distributed and immutable collection of data[^3].
+Spark RDD is a resilient, partitioned, distributed and immutable collection of data[^4].
 Basically, it is read-only partition collection of records.
 This set of data is spread across multiple machines over cluster.
 **Resilient** – RDDs are fault tolerant.
 If any bug or loss found, RDD has the capability to recover the loss.
 **Partitioned** – Spark breaks the RDD into smaller chunks of data.
 These pieces are called partitions.
 **Distributed** – Instead of keeping these partitions on a single machine, Spark spreads them across the cluster.